-Bánh Cuốn is a type of rolled food more precisely a mix of rice and tapioca flower cooked like a crepe and rolled with grounded pork meat, mushroom ear, garlic, onion and sometimes Jicama (Cây củ đậu).
-All of these rolls mixed with some fried shallots, leafs and sometimes Chả Quế (Roasted Cinnamon Pork).
+Bánh Cuốn is a type of rolled food, more precisely a mix of rice and tapioca flower cooked like a crepe and rolled with ground pork meat, mushroom ear, garlic, onion, and sometimes Jicama (Cây củ đậu).
+All of these rolls are mixed with some fried shallots, leaves, and sometimes Chả Quế (Roasted Cinnamon Pork).
 Of course the whole dish is drizzled with Nước Mắm for maximum gustative pleasure.

 Our pick : Thị Bốp – Bánh Cuốn Tôm & Chả Tôm Nướng Ngõ 124 Vĩnh Tuy, P. Vĩnh Tuy, Quận Hai Bà Trưng, Hà Nội.

-Cháo or Porridge in English is the perfect food for people recovering from illness.
-This magic soup is actually very simple to make, just a bit of white rice and a lot of water.
-There are different types of Cháo, some of them have their rice more or less grounded.
+Cháo or porridge in English, is the perfect food for people recovering from illness.
+This magic soup is actually very simple to make—just a bit of white rice and a lot of water.
+There are different types of Cháo, some of which have their rice more or less grounded.
 The topping on this porridge is actually what will make the difference in taste.
-This topping can vary from Grounded Pork Meat, to organs like Heart, Intestine, Bones, Shrimp, Fish or Carrot and Potatoes.
+This topping can vary from ground pork to organs like the heart, intestine, bones, shrimp, fish, or carrots and potatoes.
 If this porridge is too healthy for you, you can always add some Quẩy (Youtiao Chinese Doughnut).